hyperledger-archives/sawtooth-pbft/README.md

   malicious), the network changes views and a new primary is elected.
 + [x] **Log garbage collection:** Every so often, message logs should be garbage collected so as to not take up too much space.
++ [x] **Testing improvements:** Presently, a liveness test up to 55 blocks has been performed on a network of four nodes.
+Unit tests are also included for each individual component of the algorithm.

 The following features are desired (not a comprehensive list):
 + [ ] **Allow network changes:** Right now, the network is assumed to be